Feastio

 Matsuri

-Prices are similar to Senso, with most dishes falling between 15,000 to 25,000 pesos ($15 to $25).
-An omakase special on Tuesdays includes "8 cuts of sashimi, 8 pieces of maki, 4 pieces of nigiri and 2 glasses of your choice between the cocktail of the day, wine, or sparkling wine" for 45,000 pesos ($45).
+Prices are similar to Senso, with most dishes falling between 15,000 and 25,000 pesos ($15 to $25).
+An omakase special on Tuesdays includes eight cuts of sashimi, eight pieces of maki, four pieces of nigiri, and two glasses of your choice between the cocktail of the day, wine, or sparkling wine for 45,000 pesos ($45).

 Origen Bar

 We did, however, grab a drink one night in the hotel's Origen Bar, located inside the Matsuri dining room.
-This felt a little awkward to me, as the lounge seating lines one side of the room, meaning we were watching others eat while we sipping our cocktail.
+This felt awkward, as the lounge seating lines one side of the room, meaning we watched others eat while sipping our shared cocktail.

 The following night, while passing time in the Atrium Lounge before leaving for the airport, Kel ordered the Express Yourself made with Tanqueray Blackcurrant Royale gin, homemade blueberry syrup, and a splash of San Pellegrino soda.
-Signature cocktails at the Origen Bar are priced from 10,900 to 15,900 pesos ($11 to $16).
+Signature cocktails at the Origen Bar cost 10,900 to 15,900 pesos ($11 to $16).

 Pool and Spa

 The Mandarin Oriental, Santiago, is known for its beautiful outdoor pool with a waterfall and lush gardens.
 Although our trip coincided with autumn in Chile, and the pool was closed, I still enjoyed the atmosphere and views.
-The waterfall does well to create white noise that helps mask the sound of nearby traffic.
+The waterfall does well in creating noise that helps mask the sound of nearby traffic.

-For guests looking to unwind, the hotel spa offers facials and massages at enviable rates.
-A standard one hour Harmony massage is 66,500 pesos ($67), while one hour facial treatments will run you 80,000 pesos ($80).
+The spa offers facials and massages at viable rates for guests looking to unwind.
+A standard one-hour Harmony massage costs 66,500 pesos ($67), while one-hour facial treatments cost 80,000 pesos ($80).

-A Fitness Center with cardio machines and weights is available to guests, or you can even request a yoga mat and light weights be brought to your room for a more private workout.
-Personal training, yoga, and pilates are all available on request.
+Guests can use the fitness center with cardio machines and weights, or request that a yoga mat and light weights be brought to their room for a more private workout.
+Personal training, yoga, and pilates are also available on request.

 Final Thoughts

-Staying at our first Mandarin Oriental property turned out to be the right choice for our last few nights in Santiago, Chile.
-I left a fan of the brand, and look forward to staying at more of their hotels in the future.
+Staying at our first Mandarin Oriental property was the right choice for our last few nights in Santiago, Chile.
+I left a fan of the brand, and look forward to staying at more of their hotels.

 Learn More